An invariant K\"ahler metric on the tangent disk bundle of a space-form

 It is easy to apply the referred test.
 Certainly, when $m\neq2$, the spaces are not Ricci flat and thus their holonomy is ${\mathrm{U}}(m)$.
 Let us give an explicit proof of this result. \begin{teo} In case $K=0$, the K\"ahler metric $\mg{\calT_{M,r_0}}$ on ${\calT_{M,r_0}}$ is flat.

-If $K\neq0$, then the metric satisfies: \begin{enumerate} \item[(i)] if $m\neq2$, the holonomy is ${\mathrm{U}}(m)$. \item[(ii)] if $m=2$, the holonomy is $\SU(2)$; in other words, the metric is of the Calabi-Yau type, this is, non-flat K\"ahler and Ricci-flat. \end{enumerate} \end{teo} \begin{proof} The result will be achieved by computing the local holonomy on the zero-section ($r=0$).
+For the case $K\neq0$, the metric satisfies: \begin{enumerate} \item[(i)] if $m\neq2$, the holonomy is ${\mathrm{U}}(m)$. \item[(ii)] if $m=2$, the holonomy is $\SU(2)$; in other words, the metric is of the Calabi-Yau type, this is, non-flat K\"ahler and Ricci-flat. \end{enumerate} \end{teo} \begin{proof} The result will be achieved by computing the local holonomy on the zero-section ($r=0$).
 Applying \cite[Theorem 2.1]{Alb2014d} to the obvious vector bundle and metric with curvature $R^M(z,w)=-K(z\wedge w)$, and weights induced by $\varphi_1=\log\mu$, $\varphi_2=\log\lambda$, we find with respect to the canonical decomposition $H^\na\oplus V$:

 and

 where $Q$ corresponds with

 These formulae show $\mg{\tm}$ is indeed flat if $K=0$.